-Those working in the aggregates and industrial sand industries take great pride in supplying the nation with vital building materials safely and efficiently.
-Health and safety are industry values inherent in the daily routines at our plants, at our customers' sites and within our communities.
-NSSGA works to ensure our products can meet market demands and specifications, as efficiently as possible, to keep costs low for customers and taxpayers.
+Those working in the aggregates and industrial sand industries take great and justifiable pride in safely and efficiently supplying the nation with vital building materials.
+Health and safety are industry values inherent in the daily routines at our facilities, at our customers' sites and within our communities.
+NSSGA works to ensure our products can meet varying market demands and strict specifications, as efficiently as possible, to keep costs low for customers and taxpayers.
 We actively support policies that encourage economic growth and lead to responsible investments in the infrastructure that improves our daily lives.
 Below are the specific issues NSSGA continues to work on within this topic:

-■ Workforce Development: A skilled and highly trained inclusive and diverse workforce is paramount to safely operating quarries that produce the critical materials found in infrastructure projects.
-Unfortunately, many producers have difficulty hiring and retaining an adequate workforce in today's labor market.
-The aggregates and industrial sand industries take pride in investing in their employees by providing attractive salaries, competitive benefits, robust training, support, and career development.
-Our industry's average annual salary is over \$75,000, and most employees spend their entire careers in the industry.
-NSSGA supports policies and funding from the federal government to train workers, increase the diversity of our workforce and ensure producers can access the skilled employees needed to continue producing the building blocks of America.
+■ Workforce Development: A skilled and highly-trained, inclusive and diverse workforce is paramount to safely operating quarries.
+Unfortunately, many producers have difficulty with hiring and retaining an adequate workforce in today's challenging labor market.
+The aggregates and industrial sand industries take pride of investing in their employees by providing attractive salaries, competitive benefits, robust training, support and career development.
+Our industry's average annual salary is over \$75,000 and most employees spend their entire careers in the industry.
+NSSGA supports policies and funding from the federal government to train workers, increase workforce diversity and ensure producers can access the skilled employees needed to continue producing the building blocks of America.
 We support legislation that seeks to expand mine engineering and related fields at colleges and universities and develop vocational education programs supporting the mining industry.
-We also encourage Congress and the administration to continue its bipartisan support for programs that work with

-America's veterans, active and reserve service members, and their spouses to find meaningful careers and employment opportunities.
+We also encourage Congress and the administration to continue its bipartisan support for programs that work with America's veterans, active and reserve service members, and their families to find meaningful careers and employment opportunities.
 Finally, we urge Congress to examine and update our immigration laws and provide new opportunities to increase the legal workforce in the United States.